 In Vitro Fertilisation (IVF) is a technique used to overcome a range of fertility issues.
 Fundamentally, IVF describes the fertilisation of eggs outside the body.
-First, the woman is prescribed follicle stimulating hormone injections and other medications in order to regulate the development of follicles and eggs for harvesting.
+First, the woman is prescribed follicle stimulating hormone injections and other medications in order to regulate the development of follicles and eggs for retrieval.
 The next step involves extracting eggs from the ovaries, which takes Melissa approximately 15 minutes, and then the eggs are placed in a cell-culture dish along with the sperm.
 After that, it takes 2 to 5 days for fertilised embryos to grow in the laboratory at Queensland Fertility Group (QFG) before being transferred into the uterus during a day-surgery procedure.

 Intra-Cytoplasmic Sperm Injection (ICSI) is an additional step used in an IVF treatment cycle to help achieve fertilisation.
 The technique is used for patients who may have abnormalities in sperm production, such as low numbers or decreased movement.
 Following the collection of eggs during the first stage of the IVF process, ICSI is performed using fine micromanipulation equipment where a single sperm is injected into the egg.
 During a short day-surgery procedure, Melissa then implants a successfully fertilised embryo back into the uterus.